 Mind, Language and Metaphysics

-Professor Nancy Cartwright - causal inference, causal powers, scientific emergence and objectivity and evidence
+Professor Nancy Cartwright - Causal inference, causal powers, scientific emergence and objectivity and evidence

-Dr. Sophie Gibb - Mental causation, categories of being, causation and laws
+Professor Sophie Gibb - Mental causation, categories of being, causation and laws

 Dr Francis Olley Peason - Time, tense, and rationality